adlnet/xAPI-Spec/xAPI.md

 * Activity Objects contain Language Map Objects for name, description and interaction components.
 The LRS MUST return only one language in each of these maps.

-* Verb Objects contain Language Map Objects for Display.
+* The LRS MAY maintain canonical versions of language maps for any language map used in an object which has an id (objects without an id could never be matched to a canonical definition).
+This includes the Verb Display property and some properties used within extensions.

+* If the LRS maintains a canonical version of a language map, it SHOULD* return this when canonical format is used.

-The LRS SHOULD* return only one language in this map.
+* The LRS SHOULD* return only one language within each language map for which it returns a canonical map.

 * In order to choose the most relevant language, the LRS MUST apply the Accept-Language header as described in <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html"> RFC 2616</a>